GeorgeKirirtsis/Matrix-Operations-In-C-Using-2D-Arrays/README.md

 -Multiplication
 -Find Reverse Matrix

-All done in C Using 2D Arrays.
+All done in C Using 2D Arrays
 Basic Makefile is also provided.